MiXIL/spctor_protocol_spec/sdradar_command_protocol_spec.md

 |sri | Frequency Sweep Repition Interval in sec | double | --sri .7 |
 |getdata |Get full dataset for a give flight id | string | --getdata fABC001 |

+### Example Command (req_code = 200)

+In the case where req_code=200 is specified, the request string is treated as a list of commands i.e.

+`--flightplan [lat0,lon0,el0;lat1,lon1,el1] --executeflight 20200918T123000 --freqs 1e9:5e7:2e9 --sweeps 1000 --sri .7 --file flight1/out.dat`

+This would tell the UAV to:
+- fly the specified coordinates starting at 12:30:00 with the radar operating in stepped frequency mode from 1-2 GHz in 50 MHz steps.
+- operate the radar would for 1000 sweep pulses at sweep repetition interval of .7 sec/sweep.
+- save data with base filename `flight1/out.dat` such that actual filenames would look something like `flight1/sweep-0/out-1000mhz-20200918T123000s100000`.

+In response to this command, the uavsdradar would send a unique flightid which could be used later by the RPi to request data

 ## Example C++ Server Code Snippet
 This is example C++ code that will interface with the uavsdradar and respond to requests over TCP/IP